 The Student Perspective - Why do Students Want to Work in a Legal Clinic?

-The next part of the day was led by students from Strathclyde and Sheffield and involved them talking about what drove them to work in legal clinics.
+The next part of the day was led by students from the University of Strathclyde and the University of Sheffield and involved them talking about what drove them to work in legal clinics.

 Common themes and drivers were: